levipoiani95/project-07-Airbnb-machine-learning-predict-price/README.md

 - Analyze correlations between variables
 - Detect outliers and patterns
 - Visualize relationships between features and the target variable
-- Help guide feature selection and model choice.
+- Help guide feature selection and model choice

 ## 🤖 Machine Learning Models
-The following supervised regression models were implemented and compared using Scikit-Learn library.
+The following supervised regression models were implemented and compared using Scikit-Learn library

 ### 1. Linear Regression
-- A baseline statistical model that assumes a linear relationship between features and the target variable.
+- A baseline statistical model that assumes a linear relationship between features and the target variable
 - Simple and interpretable
 - Useful for benchmarking
 - Performs best on linear patterns

 ### 2. Random Forest Regressor
-- An ensemble learning method based on multiple decision trees.
+- An ensemble learning method based on multiple decision trees
 - Reduces overfitting using bagging
 - Captures non-linear relationships
 - Robust to noise and feature interactions
 - Strong generalization performance

 ### 3. Extra Trees Regressor (Extremely Randomized Trees)
-- An ensemble method similar to Random Forest with additional randomness.
+- An ensemble method similar to Random Forest with additional randomness
 - Randomized split selection
 - Faster training in many cases
 - Lower variance compared to standard decision trees
 - Effective for complex datasets

 ## 📈 Model Evaluation
-Models were evaluated using the following regression metrics:
+Models were evaluated using the following regression metrics
 ### 1. R² Score (Coefficient of Determination)
 - Measures how much variance of the target variable is explained by the model
 - Values closer to 1 indicate better performance